rickloader/NewForestRouteV3/Readme for Users.txt

 6 coasters in "boats" - Darwin Smith.
 Travelling crane Frank Sandwell
 Refinery - William W. Bieszczak Russel Beer
-One or more textures bundled with this project have been created with images from Textures.com.
+Items from the Ref file class "SBarnes" are taken from his sadly incomplete route "London & South Central" One or more textures bundled with this project have been created with images from Textures.com.
 These images may not be redistributed by default.
 Please visit www.textures.com for more information."
 Vegetation RU Alexey Grebnev Vitaly Alyonkin cloud textures Claus Visby Overgaard, Scott